wilsonrljr/sysidentpy/README.md

 pip install sysidentpy
 ~~~~~~~~~~~~~~~~~~~~~~

-We will made it available at conda repository as soon as possible.
+We will make it available at conda repository as soon as possible.

 # Changelog

-See the [changelog]( <http://sysidentpy.org/changelog/v0.1.3.html>) for a history of notable changes to SysIdentPy.
+See the [changelog]( <http://sysidentpy.org/changelog/v0.1.6.html>) for a history of notable changes to SysIdentPy.

 # Development